-Its typical that New Jersey diabetics get their blood tested every 3 months.
-Here is the the One Thing every Diabetic must know before their next blood test.
+It’s typical that New Jersey diabetics get their blood tested every 3 months.
+Here is the One Thing every Diabetic must know before their next blood test.

-“I notice at seminars that most diabetic know very little to nothing about their blood work when it gets reported to them by their doctor” says Dr Jonathan Spages.
+“I notice at seminars that most diabetics know very little to nothing about their blood work when it gets reported to them by their doctor,” says Dr. Jonathan Spages.

 Typically, when blood is taken the doctor performs the standard of care which is essentially a CBC, CMP, AIC and lipid panel.